-Judah Vs. The Machines: Robots are still laughably awful at playing soccer
+Judah vs. the Machines: Robots are still laughably awful at playing soccer

 Airbnb says it helped travelers save $12 million last Memorial Day weekend

-Robots may have the upper hand on math and science and pretty much everything else we learn using computers, but when it comes to athletics, no one can quite kick around a ball like a human can.
+Robots may have the upper hand on math and science, and pretty much everything else we learn using computers, but when it comes to athletics, no one can kick around a ball quite like a human can.

-In this installment of Judah vs the Machines, actor Judah Friedlander heads to the University of Miami to see how the school’s RoboCanes robotic soccer team fares in a challenge against his own soccer abilities.
+In this installment of Judah vs. the Machines, actor Judah Friedlander heads to the University of Miami to see how the school’s RoboCanes robotic soccer team fares in a challenge against his own soccer abilities.

-Friedlander met with Dr. Ubbo Visser who works as a software developer on the RoboCanes project.
+Friedlander met with Dr. Ubbo Visser, who works as a software developer on the RoboCanes project.
 In Visser’s mind, the soccer team project is focused on the broader functions of the limits in how robots think and how bipedal humanoids are able to move and work together.

 “We’re playing soccer to identify how much new technology we need to create and we need to develop in order to have a fully autonomous team of humanoid robots and humanoid embodiments,” Visser told Friedlander.